 Dividing Marital Assets and Handling Shared Responsibilities During Divorce

 A mediated talk between divorcing couples is a promising start to an easy divorce process.
-This especially holds true if there are assets and responsibilities that are to be divided amongst the two parties.
+This especially holds if some assets and responsibilities are divided amongst the two parties.

 If a couple has accumulated a number of properties or businesses that can be considered highly profitable, a mediated talk might become a little difficult.